-- 4.34 The Accountable Body would not be required to comply with an Accountability Board decision in the following circumstances: - (a) the decision does not comply with the financial regulations of the Accountable Body; - (b) the decision would be contrary to any requirements laid out in all agreements, including the SLA and the Joint Committee Agreement, for which the Accountable Body is responsible; - (c) the decision is unlawful; or - (d) the decision does not comply with the requirements of this Assurance Framework. - 4.35 In circumstances where there is a conflict between the Accountable Body and the Accountability Board, the following process will be used to resolve the issue: - (a) in the first instance, any dispute will be escalated to the chair of the Strategic Board and the Section

-151 Officer of the Accountable Body within 10 working days of the dispute arising.
-The chair of the Strategic Board and the Accountable Body Section 151 Officer will discuss and, in good faith, attempt to agree on the action required to resolve the issue;

-(b) if the Chair of the Strategic Board and the Section 151 Officer of the Accountable Body are unable to resolve the dispute, the matter will be referred to the Government (or grant awarding body, if not the Government) for consideration.
+- R.4.
+This process is compliant with the Joint Committee Agreement (JCA) within the Framework Agreement and ensures that scrutiny is managed in a way that gives equal footing for all partners. - R.5.
+Requests to attend County/Unitary Council Scrutiny Committees within the SELEP are welcomed, and attendance prioritised. - R.6.
+Challenge sessions will be included within each meeting of the company membership. - R.7.
+The Accountable Body would not be required to comply with an Accountability Board decision in the following circumstances: - R.7.1. the decision does not comply with the financial regulations of the Accountable Body; - R.7.2. the decision would be contrary to any requirements laid out in all agreements, including the SLA and the Joint Committee Agreement, for which the Accountable Body is responsible; - R.7.3. the decision is unlawful; or - R.7.4. the decision does not comply with the requirements of this Assurance Framework. - R.8.
+In circumstances where there is a conflict between the Accountable Body and the Accountability Board, the following process will be used to resolve the issue: - R.8.1. in the first instance, any dispute will be escalated to the chair of the Strategic Board and the Section 151 Officer of the Accountable Body within 10 working days of the dispute arising.
+The chair of the Strategic Board and the Accountable Body Section 151 Officer will discuss and, in good faith, attempt to agree on the action required to resolve the issue; - R.8.2. if the Chair of the Strategic Board and the Section 151 Officer of the Accountable Body are unable to resolve the dispute, the matter will be referred to the Government (or grant awarding body, if not the Government) for consideration.